konnan-team/konnan/README.md

 ### Building models

 Once the dependencies are added, you can start building your models.
-Konnan defines `Layer`s build your neural-networks, these layers can be stacked on each other, and passed to a `Model` for training and inference.
+Konnan defines `Layer`s to build your neural-networks, these layers can be stacked on each other, and passed to a `Model` for training and inference.
 Models accept loss functions, and an optimizer in preparation for training.

 Example: